 Top Things to See and Do

 - Explore Bangkok – Bangkok is the hub of travel activity for Southeast Asia.
 You’ll be able to get anywhere you want from here, experience amazing food, find cheap shopping deals, and experience a great night life that will keep you up until dawn.
-I hated it when I first went but after a few days, I saw just how amazing this city is.
+I hated it when I first went, but after a few days, I saw just how amazing this city was.

-- Angkor Wat – One of the greatest human creations, this temple complex is best seen over the course of a few days.
+- Admire Angkor Wat – One of the greatest human creations in history, this temple complex is best done over the course of a few days.
 Even if you don’t like temples, the place is still amazing to see as it’s a testament to the genius of humanity.
 I spent three days here and that simply wasn’t enough.
 It’s beautiful here.

-- Attend the Full Moon Party – The biggest one night party in the world can sometimes see up to 30,000 people.
-Party until dawn covered in glow paint and dancing the night away with new friends on the island of Ko Phangan in Thailand.
+- Attend the Full Moon Party – The biggest one-night party in the world can sometimes see up to 30,000 people.
+Party until dawn covered in glow paint and dance the night away with new friends on the island of Ko Phangan in Thailand.

 - Learn to Dive – There are many great dive sites around the region.
 Learn to dive here at a fraction of what it would cost back home.
-Some of the best places are Ko Tao, Thailand, Sipidan (Malaysia), Indonesia, and the Philippines.
+Some of the best places are Ko Tao, (Thailand), Sipidan (Malaysia), as well as Indonesia and the Philippines.

-- Go tubing – It may be super touristy, but tubing in Vang Vieng is also a lot of fun.
-Tube there, drink lots of alcohol, mingle with the opposite sex- it’s like Haat Rin on a river.
-Just make sure you get out to explore actual life in Laos and see how the locals life!
+- Go Tubing – It may be super touristy, but tubing in Vang Vieng is also a lot of fun.
+Tube there; drink lots of alcohol; mingle with the opposite sex- it’s like Haat Rin on a river.
+Just make sure you get out to explore actual life in Laos and see how the locals live!

-- Sit yourself on some tropical islands. – There’s more tropical islands in this part of the world to name.
-You have some of the best in the world here where you can lie on the beach, soak up some sun, and cool off in azure blue water.
+- Situate Yourself on Some Tropical Islands. – There’s more tropical islands in this part of the world than can be named.
+You have some of the best in the world here, places here you can lie on the beach, soak up some sun, and cool off in azure blue water.
 Some of the best: Perhentian Islands (Malaysia), Rabbit Island (Cambodia), Ko Lanta (Thailand), Ko Chang (Thailand), Ko Tarutao National Park (Thailand).

 - Dive Sipidan – Located off Malayasian Borneo, Sipidan is one of the best dives sites in the world.
 If you have your dive certificate, make sure you venture out here.
 Not a lot of people make it to this part of Malaysia but there’s a lot to see here besides diving.
 Go the extra mile and make your way off the tourist trail a bit.

-- Love in Bali – Bali is the most popular destination in Indonesia.
+- Fall in Love with Bali – Bali is the most popular destination in Indonesia.
 It’s famous Kuta beach (overrated) is known for its parties and surfing.
-However, there is much more to Bali than just wild nights and sun soaked days.
-Many beaches are great for families, the rice terraces in the center will show you what green really is, and Ubud is an artistic town with great food and traditional dancing.
+However, there is much more to Bali than just wild nights and sun-soaked days.
+Many beaches are great for families, while the rice terraces in the center will show you what green really is, and Ubud is an artistic town with great food and traditional dancing.

 - Take in Ho Chi Minh City – Frantic, chaotic, and crazy, Ho Chi Minh City in Vietnam is the embodiment of the controlled chaos that rules Southeast Asia.
 You can’t quite figure out how this teething mass of people and cars work together, but it does.